 The VA loan program has flexible credit and underwriting requirements.
 That doesn't mean anyone who wants a loan can get one.
 Borrowers have to meet requirements set forth by both the VA and by lenders, and the latter can and almost always do have more stringent requirements than the VA.

 For example, there's no credit score requirement to participate in the VA loan guaranty program.
 The VA wants borrowers to be satisfactory credit risks, without any hard number attached.
 But lenders, who assume most of the risk with these loans, require applicants to hit or exceed a credit benchmark.

-In today's lending environment, most VA approved lenders are looking for a credit score of at least 620.
+In today's lending environment, VA approved lenders can look for a credit score of at least 660.

 FHA loans come with a minimum down payment of 3.5 percent.
 Conventional loans typically require a 5 percent minimum.
 Both of those loans come with forms of mortgage insurance, which is something VA loans don't have.

 If you're falling short of the score needed to satisfy VA lenders, I highly recommend you check out our Lighthouse Program.
 This is a special segment of Veterans United staffed with credit experts who help veterans and military members for free to develop plans to repair their scores and get on the path to loan prequalification.
 You can reach a Lighthouse specialist at 888-392-7421.

 There's no secret formula or expensive fix when it comes to boosting your credit score.
 It's often a matter of dedication, hard work and patience.

 Just know that you won't have to spend even more time working toward a 670 or 740 or higher.